oroinc/documentation/book/functional_tests.rst

         secret: ThisTokenIsNotSoSecretChangeIt
         installed: '2014-08-12T09:05:04-07:00'

-Now you need to install an application in test environment and also run some additional commands:
+Next, install an application in the test environment and run some additional commands:

 .. code-block:: bash